iamcal/php-emoji/README.md

         $data = emoji_unified_to_html($data);
     ?>

-When using the HTML format, you'll also need to include the emoji.css file, which points to the iphone_emoji.png image.
+When using the HTML format, you'll also need to include the <code>emoji.css</code> file, which points to the <code>iphone_emoji.png</code> image.
 These images come from the iPhone, so don't cover every DoCoMo/KDDI/Google emoji (they fall back to a question mark).

 IMPORTANT NOTE: This library currently only deals with UTF-8.
 If your source data is JIS